New! Check out our recent article on the highest minimum wages in 2020.

 - Hawaii: $10.10

-These are the minimum wage rates for non-tipped workers in 2019.
-Eight states mandate that employers pay tipped workers the same minimum wage as everyone else: Washington, Montana, Minnesota, Oregon, Nevada, California, Alaska and Hawaii.
+These are the standard rates for non-tipped workers in 2019.
+Eight states mandate that employers pay tipped workers the same rate as everyone else: Washington, Montana, Minnesota, Oregon, Nevada, California, Alaska and Hawaii.

 In all other states, tipped workers receive a “sub-minimum” wage.